 As a veteran or the family member of someone who served in the armed forces, you have given enough to this country.
 From protecting Americans here on home soil to doing tours overseas, military service comes with a huge physical and emotional toll – and that’s before a devastating disease such as mesothelioma.

-Anyone who has mesothelioma, which is associated only with asbestos exposure, has a significant case for mesothelioma compensation, but veterans have some additional options that others do not.
-It’s important to be aware of what they are and seek the reparations you deserve today.
+Anyone who has mesothelioma, which is associated only with asbestos exposure, has a significant case for mesothelioma compensation, but veterans have some additional mesothelioma VA benefits options that others do not.
+It’s important to be aware of what the mesothelioma VA benefits are and seek the reparations you deserve today.
 That starts with knowledge.

 What Is Asbestos and How Does Exposure Occur?

 Asbestos is a naturally occurring mineral, of which most of us receive extremely small doses every day.
 However, those who worked in certain industries received high doses of it between the first half of the 20th century and the mid-1970s.
 When medical research started emerging in the 70s, bans were put in place here in the United States to restrict its use.